‘This Is Us’ Finale: Leaked Script Gives Major Spoilers About Jack And Rebecca

 A leaked script of the This Is Us season finale has hit the internet, delivering some major spoilers about the first ever meeting between Jack and Rebecca.

-The show has been a mega-hit for NBC this year, and as it rolled toward Tuesday’s finale there have been plenty of tear-jerking moments.
+The show has been a mega-hit for NBC this year, and as it rolled toward Tuesday’s finale, there have been plenty of tear-jerking moments.
 Now spoilers from the This Is Us season finale indicate that there could be more emotions on the way for viewers, though not necessarily all bad ones.

 The leaked bit of the This Is Us finale script was obtained by Entertainment Weekly, which published the page in full along with annotations from writers Isaac Aptaker and Elizabeth Berger.